 Tier 3 requires players to kill 200 mobs with a Sword

 Parry Master is alright, but I can’t say that I find much use for it.
-While I admittedly grinded to get it by dodging mites, I haven’t actually used it practically since getting it.
+While I admittedly grinded to get it by perfect blocking mites over and over, I haven’t actually used it practically since getting it.

 Essentially Parry Master will refund players with some stamina each time they complete a perfect block.
 Admittedly, this is really good for players who are the main tank on their team, but being that I’m primarily a Crossbow user, I don’t have much use for it.
 My husband, on the other hand, has been known to use this, especially when fighting Antlions.